kbarratt12/Security-Projects/Wazuh Detection Engineering Lab/README.md

 ## Lessons Learned

-**Detection quality matters more than detection count.** Having twelve techniques "detected" means nothing if eight of them fired at level 3 on a generic parent process rule.
-The first useful thing this lab produced wasn't a new rule — it was a severity audit.
+**Detection quality matters more than detection count.** Having twelve techniques "detected" means nothing if eight of them fired at the wrong severity level.
+The first useful thing this lab produced wasn't a new rule but making sure that alerts fired to the correct level.

-**Sysmon is verbose by design — that's a tradeoff, not a flaw.** The signal is there.
-The problem is that without tuned rules to act on it, Sysmon output becomes background noise.
+**Sysmon is verbose by design — that's a tradeoff, not a flaw.** Without tuned rules, Sysmon output quickly can become background noise.
 The same telemetry that caught a Mimikatz download also filled a 30GB disk in a matter of hours.
-Verbosity has to be paired with retention policy and log rotation or it works against you.
+While having verbose alerts can help you find things, without retention policies and log rotation it can easily work against you

-**SIEM rule editors are not the right place to engineer detections.** The Wazuh dashboard file editor returns a generic 500 error for any backend failure — bad XML, disk full, permission issue, validation crash — none of it is distinguishable from the UI.
+**SIEM rule editors are not the right place to engineer detections.** The Wazuh dashboard file editor returns a generic 500 error for any backend failure (bad XML, disk full, permission issue, validation crash) and none of it is distinguishable from the UI.
 Rule development belongs in SSH with `wazuh-logtest` for validation, not in a browser form that overwrites the whole file on save.

-**Infrastructure limits are detection limits.** A full disk doesn't just slow things down — it silently breaks the detection pipeline.
-Rules stop updating, the manager fails to reload, and nothing tells you why.
+**Infrastructure limits are detection limits.** A full disk doesn't just slow things down but it can totally break the detection pipeline.
+Rules stop updating, the manager fails to reload, and nothing explicitly tells you why.
 Monitoring the health of the SIEM itself is part of running a detection program.

 **Correlation is where detection becomes investigation.** Individual technique alerts are starting points.
-What this lab made clear is that the real value is in connecting them — same session, same user, same machine, multiple tactics in sequence.
-That's not a Wazuh rule, that's an incident.
-Building toward that is the difference between a detection tool and a SOC capability.
+What this lab made clear is that the real value is in connecting them.
+Same session, same user, same machine, multiple tactics in sequence provides true insight into attacker behavior and attacker deterence.

 ---